-And, since moms are often the ones who are most interested in hiring a family photographer, you can target them specifically by category, like “New Moms” and “Moms of high school kids.”
+And, since moms are often the most interested in hiring a family photographer, you can target them specifically by category, like “New Moms” and “Moms of high school kids.”

 4. Seek out Friends of people who like your page

-If you have a Facebook page for your photography business, you can try targeting friends of people who have liked your page, since they are more likely to respond to your ad if they know someone who’s engaged with your page.
-To apply this filter you would use the “Connections” section in the Ads manager creator instead of the “Detailed Targeting” section.
+If you have a Facebook page for your photography business, you can try targeting friends of people who have liked your page since they are more likely to respond to your ad if they know someone engaged with your page.
+To apply this filter, you would use the “Connections” section in the Ads manager creator instead of the “Detailed Targeting” section.

 5. Refrain from targeting certain people

-Just like you can use Facebook ads to target specific clients, you can also exclude certain people from seeing your ads so you don’t waste money showing them to people who are least likely to book your photography services.
-For example, you may want to exclude other local photographers from seeing your ads, or exclude people who like your page since they are already likely to book you, as shown in the image above.
+Like you can use Facebook ads to target specific clients, you can also exclude certain people from seeing your ads, so you don’t waste money showing them to people who are least likely to book your photography services.
+For example, you may want to exclude other local photographers from seeing your ads or exclude people who like your page since they are already likely to book you, as shown in the image above.

 6. Retarget people who have interacted with your site before

 Retargeting an audience can be very effective since the audience is already familiar with your site.
 You can create a remarketing ad by clicking “create new” under the custom audience box and selecting “Custom Audience.”
-From there you would choose “Website Traffic” to target people who’ve either visited your site before or completed certain actions on your website in the past (note that you’ll need to have installed a Facebook Pixel on each page of your website that you want tracked in order to get this data).
+From there, you would choose “Website Traffic” to target people who’ve either visited your site before or completed specific actions on your website in the past (note that you’ll need to have installed a Facebook Pixel on each page of your website that you want to be tracked to get this data).

 Next, you’ll have to choose which website visitors you want to target, for example, people who’ve visited certain pages of your site or spent a certain amount of time on your website, etc. Then you can specify the time frame by targeting visitors from the past 1-180 days.

-Targeting photography clients on Facebook can be tricky, but when you know what filters to apply, the task becomes easier.
-Creating targeted ads with precision not only increases the chances of finding new clients, it also tends to keep your ad cost down because ads that are most relevant to your audience are cheaper to run.
+Targeting photography clients on Facebook can be tricky, but when you know what filters to apply, the task becomes more accessible.
+Creating targeted ads with precision increases the chances of finding new clients; it also tends to keep your ad cost down because ads that are most relevant to your audience are cheaper to run.

-The truth is, there are many ways to create an ideal target audience for your Facebook ad and you’ll have to change your audience frequently to match the service you’re advertising.
+There are many ways to create an ideal target audience for your Facebook ad, and you’ll have to change your audience frequently to match the service you’re advertising.
 The good thing is that if you find an audience that works well, you can save it and then later create a “Lookalike Audience” that will target people with similar demographics who are also likely to hire you as their photographer.